FERRY ITINERARIES & ISLAND INFO

 Hop on a ferry from Athens to Hydra for cosmopolitan vibes, retro charm, and magical landscapes, within just a couple of hours of Athens!

-- Cars are prohibited in Hydra.
+- Cars are not allowed on this island.
 People use bikes, carriages, or their feet to move around the island.

-- Hydra is where the film "Boy on a Dolphin" starring Sophia Loren was filmed.
+- This location is where the film "Boy on a Dolphin" starring Sophia Loren was filmed.

 - Hydra derives from the Greek word "hydor", which means water.